 Formalized and standardized assessments are initially used to gain a baseline of strengths and deficits and then used for ongoing evaluation to develop the next set of goals.
-The assessments selected are based on age and skill level for every client.
+The Indiana ABA Therapy assessments selected are based on age and skill level for every client.

 We provide part-time and full-time services for ABA therapy, along with Behavior Consultation, OT, and Speech (when position is filled).
 Not every child we assess will require full-time.
 The BCBAs will determine the amount of treatment medically necessary for the individual’s best outcomes and progress.

-We do not have a waitlist at either location.
+We do not have a waitlist at either Indiana ABA Therapy location.

-Contact our professional Center Operations Directors who will walk with you through each step of the insurance and enrollment process.
+Contact our professional Admissions Coordinator who will walk with you through each step of the insurance and enrollment process.
 We always work with families to find multiple funding options to reduce costs.

 1. Begin with a call to the center of your choice.

 2. Then, you will complete an initial inquiry form to get the latest information for ABA coverage with your policy.

 3. Next, our Board Certified Behavior Analysts (BCBAs) will request an authorization to assess your child to determine amount of services needed and create an individualized treatment plan to accompany the comprehensive authorization packet.

 4. The packet is sent to your primary physician for signature and then to insurance for final approval.